AarohiSingla/SRGAN_CustomDataset/README.md

 !python main.py --mode test_only --LR_path test_data/cars --generator_path ./model/srgan_custom.pt

-#### If you want to test the model on div2K trained model then download the model from here:  https://github.com/AarohiSingla/SRGAN_CustomDataset/tree/main/pretrained_models
+#### If you want to test the model which is trained on div2K dataset then download the model from here:  https://github.com/AarohiSingla/SRGAN_CustomDataset/tree/main/pretrained_models